 The Corner Inlet Nooramunga area is the coastal area stretching south of Yanakie around to McLoughlins Beach and Bruthen Creek in the east.
 It includes the Corner Inlet Ramsar site, Nooramunga Marine and Coastal Park, Gippsland Coastal Plains the Agnes and Franklin Rivers.

-The Latrobe, Macalister and Thomson river systems all receive environmental water entitlements.
+The Tanjil, Latrobe, Macalister and Thomson river systems all receive water for the environment.
 You can:

 We complete projects within and across Landscape Priority Areas.
 Work is also done outside LPAs as these areas have a flow on effect to the priority areas and contribute the health of our region.

 You can view details of these projects: